GAGGIUINO/gaggiuino.github.io/docs/scales/scales.md

 ![Tap the Power button to get to the calibration factors.](https://user-images.githubusercontent.com/80347096/188330783-70f1b55a-35ba-48b8-9224-f11a22a90c8c.jpg)

-- The figure below shows the screen you should see for updaing the calibration coefficients for the load cells.
+- The figure below shows the screen you should see for updating the calibration coefficients for the load cells.

 ![Updating calibration coefficients via Settings page in NEXTION.](https://user-images.githubusercontent.com/80347096/188330921-40f59182-c4c4-40e6-9f57-783d6d1c3326.jpg)